safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 ---

 <br>**1) Add Subscription**
-<br>Open the FME Server web user interface and navigate to the Notifications page.
+<br>Open the FME Server web interface and navigate to the Notifications page.
 Click the Subscriptions tab and then click New to create a new Subscription.
 This will be an email service through which a response will be sent.

 Give the subscription a name like *Send Building Update Email* and create a new topic for it such as *BuildingUpdateEmail* (it's important to use a different topic than from the previous exercises).